ibm-cloud-docs/codeengine/getting-started.md

 # Getting started with {{site.data.keyword.codeenginefull_notm}} (Beta)
 {: #getting-started}

-{{site.data.keyword.codeenginefull}} is a fully-managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or even batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
+{{site.data.keyword.codeenginefull}} is a fully-managed, serverless platform that runs your containerized workloads, including web apps, micro-services, event-driven functions, or batch jobs. {{site.data.keyword.codeengineshort}} even builds container images for you from your source code.
 Because these workloads are all hosted within the same Kubernetes infrastructure, all of them can seamlessly work together.
 The {{site.data.keyword.codeengineshort}} experience is designed so that you can focus on writing code and not on the infrastructure that is needed to host it.
 {: shortdesc}

 {{site.data.keyword.codeengineshort}} is available as a beta service.
 Beta runtimes and services might be unstable or change frequently.
 Be aware of [beta limitations](/docs/codeengine?topic=codeengine-limits).